djeada/Algorithms-And-Data-Structures/README.md

 No additional libraries or modules are needed.

 ## How to run the examples?
-Each algorithm implementation is contained in its own subdirectory, which contains the source code, unit tests, and build configuration files.
-Each subdirectory is a distinct project that should be built independently.
+Each algorithm implementation has its own subdirectory including the source code, unit tests, and build configuration files.
+Each subdirectory is a separate project that should be built separately.

 ### C++